zouantchaw/rails-create-action-readme-onl01-seng-ft-032320/README.md

 3. Save the record

-To build in this behavior initially you can copy and paste the code that we ran in the console.
-The only key difference is that now we want to pull in the form data and have that populate the `title` and `description` attributes, you can access each of the form elements by using the hash syntax to grab the elements from the `params` hash that is submitted with the form.
+To build in this behavior, initially you can copy and paste the code that we ran in the console.
+The only key difference is that now we want to pull in the form data and have that populate the `title` and `description` attributes.
+You can access each of the form elements by using the hash syntax to grab the elements from the `params` hash that is submitted with the form.
 The new code in the `create` method should look something like this:

 ```ruby
 def create